Exploring future synergies for large-scale structure between gravitational waves and radio sources: Surveys

 Following \citet{Zazzera_2024}, the magnification and evolution biases for each GW experiment are defined as: \bea s^{GW} &\equiv& -\frac{1}{5}\frac{\partial\log n_{GW}}{\partial\log\rho_{th}}\bigg|_{a} \, ,\\ b_e^{GW} &\equiv& \frac{\partial\log n_{GW}}{\partial\log a}\bigg|_{\rho_{th}} \, , \eea where $\rho_{th}$ is the signal-to-noise ratio (SNR) threshold of detection, which we set to $\rho_{th}=8$.
 This is used instead of the flux, commonly used in the galaxy counterpart.

-Finally, the redshift dependence of the clustering bias is modelled as in \citet{zazzera_2024_2} as: \bea b^{GW} = B (1+z)^\alpha \, . \eea where $B$ and $\alpha$ are now key parameters of interest to be constrained with our cross-correlation observables. \autoref{eq:gw_clusbias} is then cast into \autoref{eq:coefficients} to link the observed number density contrast to the underlying dark matter fluctuations.
+Finally, the redshift dependence of the clustering bias is modelled as in \citet{2025MNRAS.537.1912Z} as: \bea b^{GW} = B (1+z)^\alpha \, . \eea where $B$ and $\alpha$ are now key parameters of interest to be constrained with our cross-correlation observables.
+One should note that such a simple linear model was found to suffice in describing the bias of GW events using simulations \citep{Libanore_2021}. \autoref{eq:gw_clusbias} is then cast into \autoref{eq:coefficients} to link the observed number density contrast to the underlying dark matter fluctuations.